Report by Peter Brach

 Executive Summary

-GivingTuesday (GT) has made projections of extraordinary magnitude: Based on analytics from its 2024 media campaign, GT projects that raising $300,000 for its 2025 campaign will bring awareness of its movement to between 30.6 and 51 million additional people in the U.S. These numbers translate to reaching from 33% to between 42% and 48% of this population.
+GivingTuesday (GT) has made projections of extraordinary magnitude: Based on analytics from its 2024 media campaign, GT calculates that raising $300,000 for its 2025 campaign will bring awareness of its movement to between 30.6 and 51 million additional people in the U.S. These numbers translate to reaching from 34%, the current percentage of people aware of GT’s movement in the U.S., to between 42% and 49% of this population.
 According to its 2024 giving-conversion data, GT estimates these gains could generate between $1.1 and $1.58 billion on December 2, 2025, its annual day of giving.

-As a second already funded campaign, GT expects to serve up to 50,000 nonprofits through its soon-to-be online bot and 12-part fundraising curriculum.
-This second campaign component is relevant to this report because it could complement the first by significantly increasing giving.
+As a second already funded campaign, GT expects to serve tens of thousands of nonprofits through its 12-part fundraising curriculum and soon-to-be online bot.
+GT has attracted 10,300 visits to the curriculum over the last five weeks.
+This second campaign component is relevant to this report because, as explained below, it could complement the first by significantly increasing giving.

 While projections at this scale naturally invite scrutiny, they are grounded in robust data from ten years of predictive analytics through the GivingTuesday Data Commons, which utilizes AI-powered models.
 These projections were also derived by integrating multi-sourced data analytics, including large sample surveys, a year-over-year trend analysis, advertising analytics, and mathematical calculations.